geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The yellow caltha, on the morn of May<br>
 That to their homes the cheerful peasants bring,<br>
 And strew around, in honour of the spring;<br>

-[^6]: The *geranium pratense*, or blue geranium, which grows in meadows, and by the banks of streams; a very beautiful and elegant plant.

 The hyacinth, the violet’s purple dye,<br>
 Aud myosotis blue, with golden eye,<br>
 Which oft the German youth, in graceful knot,<br>